 Of those projects, the only definite plans are for the Nissan development.
 Construction on that project is expected to begin this spring.
 The design has been tailored to foster better navigation around the site and improve the customer experience, Cochran said.

 “The investment is significant,” Cochran said.
 “We’ve gone back and forth about how we can engineer so this makes sense.
 I think the finished product is something we all can be proud of.”

-In Dormont, the development would be along West Liberty Avenue between McFarland Road and Park Avenue.
+In Dormont, the development would be along West Liberty Avenue, on parcels of land located between McFarland Road and Park Avenue.
 Those parcels of land currently are owned by #1 Cochran, Dormont Borough and the Port Authority of Allegheny County.

 Bill Krahe, president of Grand View Development Company, said a meeting with the public about #1 Cochran’s plans was long overdue, particularly given the number of entities involved.
 Grand View is #1 Cochran's developer for the projects.